-- 1. The following requirements must be completed and submitted online for a new student to be registered and for a place to be initially secured in the classroom: - New Student Registration Form/Contract - Registration Fee (non-refundable) - 2.
-The following requirements must be completed and submitted to the school office as soon as possible after registration and no later than the first day of school: - Current and updated Immunization Record Card or Exemption Form - Copy of Birth Certificate

-- Sunscreen and Ointment Form - 3.
-The following must be submitted to the school office within 30 days of enrollment: - Current physical examination (required annually)

-A new student is conditionally accepted when the office processes the online registration forms and fee.
-Full acceptance will be communicated after review by the Preschool Director.
+- The following requirements must be completed and submitted online for a new student to be registered and for a place to be initially secured in the classroom: - a.
+New Student Registration Form/Contract - o.
+Registration Fee (non-refundable) - 2.
+Provide the following Required Documents to the school office as soon as possible after registration: - a.
+No later than the first day of school: - Current and updated Immunization Record Card or Exemption Form - ii.
+Sunscreen and Ointment Form - b.
+If circumstance exists: - Legal Documentation of Guardianship/Custody if student does not live with biological parent(s) or there is any form of shared custody or guardianship. - The following must be submitted to the school office within 30 days of registration: - i.
+Current physical examination (required annually) - d.
+To be provided upon request: - Verification of Birthdate (Birth Certificate, Passport, Government/Military ID - 3.
+Review & Interview - A new student is conditionally accepted when the office processes the online registration forms and fee. - Full acceptance will be communicated after review and an in-person interview is conducted by the Preschool Director.